Soon superheroes, firefighters, witches and princesses will fill sidewalks in their annual hunt for Halloween candy.

 With so many little goblins out and about, it’s important to remember some key safety tips to ensure the holiday is enjoyable – and safe – for everyone.
 The National Safety Council offers some Halloween safety tips.

 An adult should go trick-or-treating with young children.
-If your children are older and going alone with friends, plan and review a route that is acceptable and known to everyone.
+If your children are older and going with friends, plan and review a route that is acceptable and known to everyone.

 If children will be out after sunset, fasten reflective tape to their costumes and treat bags, or add a glow stick necklace to their costume.
 Avoid masks that might obstruct their vision.